N22Toumi/Data_Challenge_M2DS_2025/README.md

 ## Introduction

-This challenge is based on the paper <https://www.sciencedirect.com/science/article/pii/S0378778816308970?fr=RR-2&ref=pdf_download&rr=91bc15f83edb04a0>.
+This challenge is based on the paper [Data driven prediction models of energy use of appliances in a low-energy house](https://www.sciencedirect.com/science/article/pii/S0378778816308970?fr=RR-2&ref=pdf_download&rr=91bc15f83edb04a0).
 This study investigates the feasibility of predicting the energy consumption of appliances in a low-energy house.

 The dataset comes from a wireless sensor network installed in a house, collecting temperature and humidity data from different rooms.
 It also includes weather data from a nearby airport station and recorded energy usage of lighting fixtures and appliances.